Hollywood-inspired bar with gin cabinet

 • Cocktail bars

 When it comes to the watering hole with the best view of Canberra’s skyline, you can’t go past The Howling Moon.
-You’ll want to ascend to this leafy rooftop bar at sunset and stay all night until the stars come out.
-Sip on seasonal Spritz, fruity mocktails, and local beer and wine, while you wolf down baked mussels, crispy spiced squid and woodfired pizzas.
+Boasting unobstructed, panoramic views that span all the way out to the city’s rolling hills, it’s not only one of the best bars in Canberra, but it doubles as one of the best sunset spots too.
+You’ll want to ascend to this leafy rooftop bar in the bustling Braddon precinct bang on opening (4pm) for the best seats in the house, and stay all night until the stars come out.
+Sip on seasonal Spritz, fruity mocktails, plus local beer and wine, while you wolf down nibbles with the likes of baked mussels, crispy spiced squid and woodfired pizzas.
+Say no more.

 Melissa Woodley